 When considering a treatment for your child’s polyarticular JIA (PJIA), you may have a few concerns.
 You should know that ACTEMRA has been tested in a clinical trial with over 100 children living with PJIA, and has been proven to work for the majority of children.
+See clinical trial results.
 For most children, ACTEMRA provided a response at 40 weeks.
 In fact, ACTEMRA was shown to significantly decrease disease flares.
 And ACTEMRA can help relieve a range of PJIA symptoms, including pain and swollen joints, and ease daily activities like eating and tying shoelaces.

 Given by infusion

 It’s natural to wonder how PJIA treatments are taken.
 Some prescription medications for PJIA are given at home by injection.
 But children with PJIA receive ACTEMRA by a needle directly into the vein, also called an IV infusion.
 The infusion usually takes place at a doctor’s office or dedicated infusion center.

 By taking ACTEMRA with an IV infusion, your child will be monitored during the whole process.
 If he or she has any infusion reactions such as chest pain or dizziness, or you have any questions or concerns, they’ll be dealt with by a trained healthcare professional right away.
 Learn more about how your child will receive ACTEMRA here.

 Choosing a new treatment for your child can be difficult.
 So remember, if you have any questions about the infusion process, be sure to talk to your child’s doctor.